anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: A friend to all is a friend to none.
+Quote: Adopt the pace of nature: her secret is patience.

-By: Aristotle
+By: Ralph Waldo Emerson